artbikes/weathorr/README.md

 The Weather Portal
 ------------------

-Implement Lucy's weathorr page in Sinatra.
+Implement Lucy's weathorr page in Sinatra with Haml and Sass.